Frequently asked questions – Softwood lumber

 What is an administrative review?

-The U.S. Department of Commerce conducts an annual review of its anti-dumping and countervailing duty orders.
+The U.S. Department of Commerce conducts an annual administrative review of its anti-dumping and countervailing duty orders.
 This administrative review process establishes updated duty rates for companies that are subject to the review.
-Generally, a company is subject to the review if there has been a specific request for a review of that company filed with the U.S. Department of Commerce.
-The administrative review will establish final duty assessment rates for shipments entered during the period of review and establish new estimated duty deposit rates going forward until the next annual administrative review is completed.
+Generally, a company is subject to the review if a request has been submitted to the U.S. Department of Commerce to include that company in the review.
+The administrative review will establish final duty assessment rates for shipments entered during the period of review and establish new estimated duty deposit rates going forward until the next administrative review is completed.

 When does the United States begin the administrative review processes?

-The applicable U.S. statute provides that requests for administrative review must be filed during the anniversary month of the publication of an anti-dumping or countervailing duty order.
-As the anniversary month for both orders is January, this is when the administrative review process begins each year.
+The applicable U.S. statute provides that requests for an administrative review must be filed during the anniversary month of the publication of an anti-dumping or countervailing duty order.
+As the anniversary month for both softwood lumber duty orders is January, this is when the administrative review process begins each year.

 What are the time periods covered by the Periods of Review?

-First administrative reviews: The Period of Review for the countervailing first administrative review (AR1) was April 28, 2017 to December 31, 2018.
-The Period of Review for the anti-dumping first administrative review was June 30, 2017 to December 31, 2018.
+First administrative reviews: The Period of Review for the first administrative review of the countervailing duty order was April 28, 2017 to December 31, 2018.
+The Period of Review for the first administrative review of the anti-dumping duty order was June 30, 2017 to December 31, 2018.

-Second administrative reviews: The Period of Review for both the countervailing and anti-dumping second administrative reviews (AR2) was January 1, 2019 to December 31, 2019.
+Second administrative reviews: The Period of Review for the second administrative reviews of the anti-dumping and countervailing duty orders was January 1, 2019 to December 31, 2019.

-Third administrative reviews: The Period of Review for both the countervailing and anti-dumping third administrative reviews (AR3) was January 1, 2020 to December 31, 2020.
+Third administrative reviews: The Period of Review for the third administrative reviews of the anti-dumping and countervailing duty orders was January 1, 2020 to December 31, 2020.

-Fourth administrative reviews: The Period of Review for both the countervailing and anti-dumping fourth administrative reviews (AR4) was January 1, 2021 to December 31, 2021.
+Fourth administrative reviews: The Period of Review for the fourth administrative reviews of the anti-dumping and countervailing duty orders was January 1, 2021 to December 31, 2021.

-Fifth administrative reviews: The Period of Review for both the countervailing and anti-dumping fifth administrative reviews (AR5) was January 1, 2022 to December 31, 2022.
+Fifth administrative reviews: The Period of Review for the fifth administrative reviews of the anti-dumping and countervailing duty orders was January 1, 2022 to December 31, 2022.

-Sixth administrative reviews: The Period of Review for both the countervailing and anti-dumping sixth administrative reviews (AR6) is January 1, 2023 to December 31, 2023.
+Sixth administrative reviews: The Period of Review for the sixth administrative reviews of the anti-dumping and countervailing duty orders was January 1, 2023 to December 31, 2023.

 If my company is subject to one or more of the anti-dumping and countervailing administrative reviews, what does this mean for my company?

-If you are subject to one or more of the anti-dumping and countervailing administrative reviews, please review the following:
+If your company is subject to one or more of the anti-dumping and countervailing administrative reviews, please review the following:

 If your company currently exports in-scope products to the United States, please refer to the question below, entitled "How will my company be affected by the administrative review process?"